-The wheels and axles can now be fitted after first cleaning any paint out of the axle bushes and checking for free running by pushing an axle only, through each pair of bushes.
+The wheels and axles can now be fitted after first cleaning any paint out of the axle bushes and checking for free running by pushing an axle through each pair of bushes.

-Start with the rear wheels first.
-Push an axle partly through one side bush, slip two wheels on from inside the frame with the bosses and grub screws both towards the inside.
-Now push the axle through the other bush.
-The next step is to fit the outside cranks.
+Start with the rear wheels first and push an axle through one side bush, slip two wheels on and push it through the other bush.